Spiritual split: Why Matthijs De Ligt ended marriage with wife after just 1 year

 - The 25-year-old Manchester United defender tied the knot with the Dutch model last summer in a lavish ceremony

-- However, reports suggest the marriage has now ended after De Ligt became increasingly uncomfortable with her deep involvement in spiritual practices
+- Reports suggest De Ligt became increasingly uncomfortable with her deep involvement in spiritual practices

 Manchester United star Matthijs De Ligt and his wife, AnneKee Molenaar, are reportedly on the verge of splitting up, just a year after tying the knot.